 People connections are an important component of our relationship with Indonesia.
 There are longstanding cultural, tourism, education and business connections.

 Indonesia is Australia’s top destination for short-term overseas travel.
-Around 1.53 million Australians visited Indonesia in 2024.
+Around 1.75 million visits were made by Australian residents in 2024-25.

 Links between schools, exchanges, visits and scholarships provide an important foundation for engagement.
-Organisations including Asia Education Foundation, Australia-Indonesia Centre, ANU Indonesia Project, Australia-Indonesia Youth Association and student associations play a key role in building these links.
+Organisations including Asia Education Foundation, Australia-Indonesia Centre, ANU Indonesia Project, Australia-Indonesia Youth Association, ACICIS and student associations play a key role in building these links.

 The Australia-Indonesia Institute (AII), established in 1989, has a long history of fostering greater mutual understanding and amplifying Australia's standing in Indonesia.
 Through its programs and networks, AII contributes to a more broadly based and enduring relationship facilitating increased contact between Australians and Indonesians and projecting positive images of Australia and Indonesia in each other's country.